 Firstly, the dosage can affect the length of the experience.
 The dosage range for DMT is typically 10-60mg.
-10mg will offer you a light experience, whereas 60+mg will be a heavy trip.
+10mg will offer you a light experience that is short, whereas 60+mg will be a heavy trip that is longer.

 When you take a low dose of DMT, the visual, emotional, and physical effects will be mild and very short-lasting.
 You may feel back to normal five minutes after a low dose.
 With a high dose, however, it is more likely that the experience will be extended.
-At this sort of dose, the experience can last 10+ minutes.
+At this sort of dose, the experience can last as long as 25 or 30 minutes.

 Ayahuasca consists of a DMT-containing plant (Psychotria viridis) and the caapi plant.
 The MAOIs in caapi prevent the MAO (monoamine oxidase) present in the body from breaking down DMT after ingestion.
 The MAOIs, therefore, make DMT orally active.
 When taken in this way, it becomes a slower and more extended experience.

 Since changa includes MAOIs, this can likewise slow down the DMT experience (including the onset), as well as lengthen its duration.
 Many people find changa easier to work with partly for this reason.
 Vaporizing of smoking DMT, in contrast, can hit you much faster and more intensely, with some users reporting that the effects feel more chaotic as well.
 Changa appears to offer a smoother and more grounded — but albeit still intense — DMT experience.

 The duration of the trip tends to be longer compared to an experience involving smoked or vaped DMT.
 While the bulk of a smoking or vaping experience can last for around 10 minutes, changa can last up to 40 minutes.
 Smoking changa won’t, however, lead to an experience as long as an ayahuasca journey (4-6 hours).